lmjohns3/theanets/docs/creating.rst

 following inputs for training:

 - ``x``: A three-dimensional array of input data.
-Each element of axis 0 of ``x`` is expected to be one sample in time.
-Each element of axis 1 of ``x`` holds a single data sample.
-Each element of axis 2 of ``x`` represents the measurements of a particular input variable across all times and all data items.
+Each element of axis 0 of ``x`` is expected to be one moment in time.
+Each element of axis 1 of ``x`` holds a single sample in a batch of data.
+Each element of axis 2 of ``x`` represents the measurements of a particular input variable across all times and all data items in a batch.

 - ``labels``: A two-dimensional array of integer target labels.
-Each element of ``labels`` is expected to be the class index for a single data item.
-Axis 0 of this array represents time, and axis 1 represents data samples.
+Each element of ``labels`` is expected to be the class index for a single batch item.
+Axis 0 of this array represents time, and axis 1 represents data samples in a batch.

 .. _creating-specifying-layers: